World Outgames

 The World Outgames were a sporting and cultural event hosted by the gay community.
 The Outgames were open to all who wish to participate, without regard to sexual orientation.
 There were no qualifying standards, although competitions were arranged according to the skill levels of the competitors.
 The Outgames brought together athletes and artists from all over the world, many from countries where homosexuality remains illegal and hidden.

 The World Outgames were licensed by the Gay and Lesbian International Sport Association.
 Host cities were democratically selected in a non-transparent process by its members.
 The Outgames were a separate organization from the Gay Games.
+After the cancellation of the 4th World Outgames in Miami in 2017, the organization was dissolved.

 Origins

 The seventh edition of the Gay Games was supposed to take place in Montreal in 2006, but the Federation of Gay Games (FGG) removed their sanction after it and Montreal 2006 were unable to agree on the size of the games and the demand for external control of the Montreal 2006 budget by the FGG.
 When Montreal 2006 announced its intention to continue organizing the games without the sanction of the FGG, based on an informal survey sent to several organizations, the Gay Games for 2006 were awarded to Chicago and intentionally setup to compete head to head with the Montreal event.
 This separation developed into the first edition of the World Outgames, licensed by the Gay and Lesbian International Sport Association, the city of Montreal, the Province of Quebec, the Government of Canada, GlaxoSmithKline, Air Canada, Labatt Brewing Company, Bell Canada, as well as dozens of other national and international businesses and media organisations including the Canadian Broadcasting Corporation.

 With 18,599 participants, the 1st World Outgames, held in 2006, was the largest international sports event to be held in Montreal, Quebec, since the 1976 Summer Olympics.
 These first Outgames were not a financial success on several aspects, although the Government of Quebec announced at $5.3M deficit, the organization ended up with a real deficit of just under $1M.
 Many suppliers were left unpaid after the various governments refused to cover the debt.
 The human rights conference was a first and attracted high-profile LGBT activists and professionals from every continent.